WordPress/create-block-theme/README.md

 ### Step 4 – Save
 In the WordPress Admin Dashboard, under Appearance there will be a new page called “Create Block Theme”.

-Select one of the 4 options and then, if necessary, add the details for the theme here.
+Select one of the available options and then, if necessary, add the details for the theme here.
 These details will be used in the style.css file.
-When you click the "Export Theme” button, your theme will be saved.
+Click "Create theme” button, to save the theme.